RicSanOP/MarkdownShowdown/pkms/xproj/Chunks to Linked Notes Prompt Chain.md

 - suggest wikilink style links to connect the note files semantically
 - draft the new notes taking into consideration the relevant markdown file contents

+### Centralized Notebase Structure

+##### General Description

+The centralized notebase which you will be generating by merging our individual notebases together will follow a mutally agreed upon structure.
+Each note in this new notebase will fall into one of 3 note types:
+- task management: contains information on what the author has done or ought to do next
+- project documentation: contains information on how the project will be desgined, implemented or operated
+- knowledge database: contains information that is helpful for understanding the problem space and solving challenges in the project